 The French section is, however, committed to providing students with the coursework and experiences needed to complete the major.
-Every other summer, groups of 20 students head off to France.
+Every other summer, groups of up to 20 students head off to France.
 In addition to a rigorous academic experience, students have the opportunity to visit many sites of historic and cultural importance in the company of Wheaton professors who help them process the material they are learning, all the while keeping issues of faith in the forefront.

 Click here to view the overseas study page >

 Led by a student with advanced skills, students meet in the cafeteria for casual conversation and language practice over dinner at least once a week.
 Any member of the campus community who is interested in using or improving language skills is welcome to join the group.